PaoloCalzone/web3rsvp/README.md

 ## Description

+Eventbrite like dapp, but for events in the Metaverse.
+Built during [30 Days of Web3](https://www.30daysofweb3.xyz/) curriculum.

 WEB3RSVP - that stands for "web3 **R**épondez **s**'il **v**ous **p**laît" - is a dApp (decentralized application) built on Polygon that allows the user to create an event and invite the attendee to RSVP.
 RSVPing to an event is done by locking in an amount (set by the event creator).
 This amount is returned in case of participation in this event.
 If the user does not attend the event, the amount goes to the creator of the event.

 ## Structure